Career Advancement: Definition + Examples + Career Timelines

 One of the best ways to eliminate this challenge is to take advantage of performance management software with strong career and talent management modules.
 One of the best tools for this very use case is Teamflect.

-As the best performance management solution in the Microsoft Teams and Outlook ecosystems, Teamflect helps organizations build career paths for their employees by integrating core competencies, job descriptions, and responsibilities into performance reviews and goal-setting.
+As the best performance management solution in the Microsoft Teams and Outlook ecosystems, Teamflect helps organizations build career paths and succession planning for their employees by integrating core competencies, job descriptions, and responsibilities into performance reviews and goal-setting.

 Manage performance inside Microsoft Teams